Entry requirements (Home)

 Months of entry

-LJMU's Policing and Cyber-Crime Masters enables you to explore the interface between policing and computing, developing the skills required for contemporary crime investigation.
+LJMU's Policing and Cybercrime Masters degree will enable you to explore the interface between policing and computing, developing the skills required for contemporary crime investigation.

 Over the course of the programme you will be introduced to key developments in policing studies and given the skills necessary to produce a successful postgraduate research project.
 You will work individually with a supervisor throughout the year, as well as taking part in taught modules with fellow Policing Studies students and/or students from other disciplines/Faculties.
 In addition, you will be part of the wider research activities of the Liverpool Centre for Advanced Policing Studies, which aims to provide outstanding, innovative teaching and research for the advancement of policing and police forces.